-In this tutorial you will learn how to draw plus size figure in your fashion sketches.
-Beauty comes in all shapes and sizes and plus size models are a real inspiration for fashion designers with their beautiful curves and classic femininity.
+In this tutorial, you will learn how to draw plus size figures in your fashion sketches.
+Beauty comes in all shapes and sizes and plus-size models are a real inspiration for fashion designers with their beautiful curves and classic femininity.
 Bring some life to your fashion portfolio and always have fun!

 Step 1: Figure dimensions